Answered By: (Online Librarian or covering Librarian) Online Programmes Last Updated: Jun 06, 2017 Views: 172

-If you are an studying entirely online and were trying to log into the Library Catalogue ("My Library Record") and see an error message this is because online students are not usually added to this Library system, which is used primarily to manage our shelf (physical) collections.
+If you are studying entirely online and were trying to log into the Library Catalogue ("My Library Record") and see an error message, this is because online students are not usually added to this Library system, which is used primarily to manage our shelf (physical) collections.

 Note - after you have logged into Library Web pages/ E-Resources with your University login you will also need to log into individual platforms using the individual profile credentials you created within that particular platform.

 We provide a dedicated E-Learning Librarian to assist you in using Library resources.
 If you have any problems using the Library or technical problems, please see the Contacts area of the Library for Online Programmes.
 Also see our guides, videos, tutorials and Library Training Module available via the Library for Online Programmes.